CVA-01: Details

-Official Artist's impression of the proposed aircraft carrier.
+Official artist's impression of the proposed aircraft carrier.

-The "sketch" approved by the Admiralty in July 1963 was for an 890 ft, at the waterline, vessel.
-Three shafts powered by a new steam plant design (Note: 1000 psi at 1000 degrees F) would give 27-28 knots and one shaft could be shut down at a time for maintenance.
-The electrical distribution system, using step-down transformers from 3.3kV, was also new to the Royal Navy.
+Louis Rydill took over as Project Leader and lead designer in 1962.
+His "sketch" approved by the Admiralty in July 1963 was for an 890 ft, at the waterline, vessel.
+Three shafts powered by a new steam plant design (Note: 1000 psi at 1000 F.) would give 27–28 knots and one shaft could be shut down at a time for maintenance.
+The electrical distribution system, using step-down transformers from 3.3 kV, was also new to the Royal Navy.

 The CVA-01 would have displaced no more than 54,500 tons, with a flight deck length (including the bridle arrester boom) of 963 ft 3 in and 189 ft wide.
 Overall width was 231 ft 4 in.
 The size of the flight deck, combined with steam catapults and arrester gear would have enabled the carriers to operate the latest jets.
 The two 250 ft long catapults, which could operate aircraft of maximum weight of 70,000 lb were set at 4 degrees apart.
 There were four take-off positions to operate V/STOL aircraft.

 Initially, no armour was planned but was added to the magazines, ship sides, and hangar bringing displacement up to 54,500 tons.